Pig Roast 2020 - October 9th, 10th,11th @ Blanco County Fairgounds, Johnson City TX

 We also provide Cash donations to the Cherokee Home for Children, so that they may help children of the Hill Country all year.
 In 2017 we donated almost $6000 dollars to help the Cabins housing the children much needed supplies!

 in less fortunate circumstances.
-This simple effort 35 years ago has grown to include a large number of volunteers, events and raising thousands of dollars for the children housed at the Cherokee Home for Children in Cherokee, Texas.
+This simple effort 36 years ago has grown to include a large number of volunteers, events and fund-raising thousands of dollars for the children housed at the Cherokee Home for Children in Cherokee, Texas.

 weekend in October.
 The weekend activities usually include several bands, all of which donate their time and talent, a motorcycle rodeo, an elaborate pork roast meal with all the

-trimmings, continental breakfast on Sat.
-Morning, Sunday church services, free camping, an auction from donated items, vendors of all types and a great time in a secure environment.
-The three day benefit raises money from the gate and concession stand receipts, auction, Raffle Ride and a variety of other events.
-When the Pig Roast began it was not only to raise money for the Home but to give donors and attendees "something for their money".
+trimmings, continental breakfast on Saturday morning, Sunday church services, free camping, an auction from donated items, vendors of all types and a great time in a secure environment.
+The three-day benefit raises money from the gate and concession stand receipts, auction, Raffle Ride and a variety of other events.
+When the Pig Roast began it was not only to raise money for the Cherokee Children’s Home and other children in the Hill Country but to give donors and attendees "something for their money".
 This is something we still strive to do to this day.

 While the Pig Roast raises the money in October, the Hill Country Toy Run is the end result.
 By the first of December volunteers have purchased and wrapped individual gifts

-for the children at the Home.
-Each child has created their own wish list and we make sure they get the gifts they have personally requested.
-The remainder of the funds are
+for the children at the Children’s Home.
+Each child has asked for their own wish and we make sure they get the gift they have personally requested.
+The remainder of the funds are either

 We Raised $20,000 dollars at our annual fundraiser Pig Roast.
 From that we were able to buy Christmas Presents and Stockings with 50$ gift cards for 40+ Children adding up to the tune of $9000+, give almost $6000 in cash donations and provide a scholarship to 2 graduating seniors!